Alesc0053/game_manager/README.md

+This project was developed as part of a university assignment in collaboration with a colleague.
+I was responsible for the backend, including database design, implementation, triggers, and stored procedures

 # League of Legends Game Manager

 Welcome to the **League of Legends Game Manager**!
 This application is designed to provide a streamlined and interactive experience for managing aspects of the game.
 Players can purchase champions and skins, simulate matches, and administrators have full access to monitor and manage the game environment.